HasinZaman/Linux-Remote-Controller/README.md

 # Linux Remote Controller

 ## Description
-Python application that permits devices on the local network to act as an input devices.
+A python application that permits devices on the local network to act as an input devices.
 The input devices are capable of changing volume, keyboard, and mouse by default.
 Other applications can be added to the Linux Remote Controller.

 # Installation